bakerjw/CS_Selection/README.md

 Further documentation can be found in the following paper:

 Baker, J. W. and Lee, C. (2016).
-“An Improved Algorithm for Selecting Ground Motions to Match a Conditional Spectrum.” (in review).
+“An Improved Algorithm for Selecting Ground Motions to Match a Conditional Spectrum.”
+Journal of Earthquake Engineering (in press).